 This handmade paper notebook, with uneven edges and a subtle texture and a cover made of natural materials (e.g., canvas, recycled leather), is an excellent alternative to regular notebooks.
 Each page is unique, making writing on it a more conscious act.

-This is one of the practical Japanese home gifts that will be appreciated by anyone who enjoys writing, drawing, or journaling.
+This is one of the most practical Japanese home gifts that will be appreciated by anyone who enjoys writing, drawing, or journaling.
 Contact with natural, imperfect paper inspires and frees one from the pressure of creating something perfect.
 It provides a space for free thoughts, sketches, and dreams.

 A book about Japanese aesthetics or Zen philosophy